satyaki94/-Python_Program_for_fundamentals/Program Repository/README.md

-## This place will be used to maintain the Output Programs uploaded .
+## This place will be used to maintain the Output Folders.
+### Please find the proper folder and upload your file with propwe file name syntax.